-Unsecured and secured loans explained
+Unsecured vs secured loans

 What is an unsecured loan?

-Unsecured loans, more commonly known as personal loans, are a great way to spread the cost of an expensive purchase without requiring you to put up any form of collateral.
+Unsecured personal loans don’t require you to put up collateral.
 Instead, lenders will assess your creditworthiness and paying capacity to determine how much you can borrow and at what rate of interest.
 Essentially, lenders need to assess how likely you are to repay what you owe.

 How much can I borrow with an unsecured loan?